syh7/DnDwiki/src/main/resources/parsed/darninia/session 21 - no ruckus.md

 - Faun is playing music and fastfire is listening sleeping.
 - There are golden hooves in a corner

-+ Fredrik goes back to discuss with party
++ Frederik goes back to discuss with party
-+ fredrik goes back inside
++ Frederik goes back inside
 + Opens door and stands aside, asks faun at if he wants to leave
 + "Who are you?"
 + "I'm the tooth fairy, come to save fauns"
 + "Fastfire wake up"

-- Fredrik runs away
+- Frederik runs away
-- Party shames Fredrik for clumsiness
+- Party shames Frederik for clumsiness
 - faun opens door and walks outside

 + Dalynn goes to meet him
 + Fauns and centaurs are in on it together
 + Centaurs have no slaves

-- Fredrik in the meantime goes back to steal the hooves
+- Frederik in the meantime goes back to steal the hooves
 - Fastfire is awake
-- Fredrik returns unnoticed by Fastfire
+- Frederik returns unnoticed by Fastfire

 + Fastfire comes out as well
 + "What is this ruckus?"